 How do you know your founders?
 How would you describe your team relationship?
 How do you resolve conflict?

-What we are looking for here: it gives us some background on the team.
-We have seen a lot of founders with different relationships and reactions at both good and bad situations.
+What we are looking for here: this gives us some background on the team.
+We were there for a lot of founders with different relationship dynamics and reactions in good, bad and disastrous situations.
 We want to see how you make decisions and how you resolve any internal conflicts at executive level.
 Feel free to describe who takes care of strategy and who executes, it is fine that it is two separate founders.

 Who is going to be your first hire?
 What core competencies will that person need?

 What we are looking for here: we want to see how you plan on building your team.
-We are looking for people focused on complementary hires at such an early stage.
-Talk us through your decision and assumptions.
+Your early hires can make your life as a founder a bit easier or turn it into hell.
+We are looking for teams focused on complementary hires at such an early stage.
+Talk us through your decision-making process and key assumptions.

 Section 4: Market and Competition

-Bad markets can kill even the best founders.
-This is why we need to get a better perspective on it.
+Bad markets and bad timing can kill even the best founders.
+This is why we need to get a better perspective on your landscape.
 We can find the size and the growth rate ourselves.
-Instead help us understand who else is out there and what they’re doing wrong.
+Instead help us understand the dynamics, the unwritten rules, who else is out there and what they’re doing wrong.
+Do not assume we know your domain better than yourself.
+Chances are we don’t.

 What are people doing now instead of using your product?

-What we are looking for here: if your problem is big enough, then plenty of people will be suffering on a daily basis.
-We want to know how they suffer.
-Walk us through the user journey, every step of the way so we fully understand how your product fits into the market.
+What we are looking for here: if your problem is big enough, then plenty of people will be suffering quietly (or not) on a daily basis.
+We want to know how severely they suffer.
+Walk us through the existing user journey, every step of the way so we fully understand how your product fits into the market.

 Who are your direct competitors?
 Why are you better?

 What we are looking for here: here we want a direct mention of 3 to 5 (or maybe more) competitors, ideally a mix of incumbents and startups competing directly with you.
 It is crucial to articulate how different you are and what this means in business terms.
-Is a single feature enough?
+Are slightly different features enough?
 Maybe.
 Maybe not.
+You tell us.

 What will stop others copying the project and the model?

-What we are looking for here: in competitive markets, it is not uncommon to have people developing oddly similar products.
+What we are looking for here: in highly competitive and hot markets, it is not uncommon to have people developing oddly similar products.
 What stops your competitors?
 High barrier to entry?
 Loyal customer base?
+High switching costs?
 Tell us.
-You know your market the best.
+You know your market best.

 What is the biggest assumption in your business?
 What happens if it goes wrong?